 The Operational Software reads and interprets inputs for use by the Configuration Software.
 The inputs are labeled Function Codes.
-There are controller functions (see Table 3-8, page 3-25) which the operator may access to examine the current input data or stored data.
+There are controller functions (see Table 3-8, page 3-28) which the operator may access to examine the current input data or stored data.
 To access these codes, do the following:

-- 1. Press the ALT.
-MODE & CODE SELECT keys. - 2.
-Press an arrow key until the left window displays the desired code number.
-The right window will display the value of this item for five seconds before returning to the normal display mode.
+- 1 Press the ALT.
+MODE & CODE SELECT keys. - 2 Press an arrow key until the left window displays the desired code number.
+The right window will display the value of this item for five seconds before returning to the normal display mode. - 3 If a longer display time is desired, press the ENTER key to extend the display time to five minutes.